In this day and age, the consumer has to be savvy about what constitutes good value.

 The decade of designer labels, high prices for products that turned out to be made in Taiwan and were shoddy, is on the way out.
 We don’t have to emulate the wealthy by buying labels that they are perceived to wear.
 We want good quality.
 After all, those people who can afford the prices will get ‘made to measure’ designer wear….Not prêt-à-porter!
 We want good quality and we want the real thing.

-Good value becomes just as important in the property market, too.
+The good value becomes just as important in the property market, too.
 A local traditional estate agency recently wrote in their advertising literature, ‘cheap agents get cheap prices’ and to ‘steer clear of agents offering to sell your home for a fee significantly below the going rate in your area’.
 Unfortunately, they have forgotten the significance of ‘value for money’ by trying to maintain the status quo.
-Like so called ‘designer labels’ made in Taiwan, some traditional agents try to maintain a glossy front with boosted fees to support their high street locations and expensive overheads.
-Some show their vendors beautiful magazines in which their properties are featured, but only have a limited print run, so few property buyers receive it (known in the trade as a ‘vendor pleaser’).
+Like so-called ‘designer labels’ made in Taiwan, some traditional agents try to maintain a glossy front with boosted fees to support their high street locations and expensive overheads.
+Some show their vendor's beautiful magazines in which their properties are featured, but only have a limited print run, so few property buyers receive it (known in the trade as a ‘vendor pleaser’).